1919 Coatesville call to arms: 1911 lynching of Zachariah Walker

 In 1911, steelworker Zachariah Walker was lynched in Coatesville; he had left his wife and children in Virginia while seeking better work.
 This African-American man was accused of killing white mill policeman Edgar Rice, a popular figure in town.
 Walker claimed self-defense and was hospitalized after his arrest.
 He was dragged from the hospital and burned to death in front of a mob of hundreds in a field south of the city.
 Fifteen men and teenage boys were indicted, but all were acquitted at trials.
 The lynching was the last in Pennsylvania and is said to have left a permanent stain on the city's image.

 Call to arms

-On July 6, 1919, a fourteen-year-old white girl, Esther Hughes, was allegedly attacked by a black man.
+On July 6, 1919, a fourteen-year-old white girl, Esther Hughes, was attacked by a black man.
 Esther's boy companion was tied to a tree and another girl that was with Esther was able to run away.
 On July 8, a rumour surfaced that a suspect had been arrested and that a white mob was assembling to lynch him.
 Scared by the 1911 lynching of Zachariah Walker a large group of Coatesville's African Americans armed themselves and marched downtown to protect the jail from the white mob.
 When they arrived Mayor Swing and local Rev. T. W. McKinney assured the crowd that the rumor was false.
 A number of leaders of the march were arrested and charged with inciting a riot even though they had assembled to stop a rumored white riot.
 All of the nine people arrested were later released.